 Bank of America is furthering its commitment to hire veterans, Guard and Reserve members as one component of an integrated strategy to help military veterans and their families return to civilian life through education, employment, wellness and housing.
-For example, more than 900 homes have been donated to military veterans and first responders as part of a three-year commitment to donate 1,000 homes.
+For example, more than 1,600 homes have been donated to military veterans and first responders since 2012, exceeding our three-year commitment to make up to 1,000 properties available.

 “We have a responsibility to support these men and women as they transition from uniformed service to our country,” said Brian Moynihan, CEO, Bank of America.
 “Bank of America is committed to the success of every veteran on our team.”

 Military Reservists, veterans and military spouses have access to a variety of resources that position them for success, such as the Military Support & Assistance Group, the Veterans Transition Assistance Program, and a best-in-class military leave policy.
 Our dedicated team actively recruits top talent and provides service members, veterans and spouses with information that can help them build their workplace and business knowledge through our military careers web site.